Extended-Thunder/send-later/index.md

 When you schedule a message for delivery, it is saved in your Drafts folder with the necessary scheduling information embedded in it.
-If you wish to reschedule a message later, just edit the saved draft and do "Send Later" again and specify the new send time.
+If you wish to reschedule a message later, just edit the saved draft and do "Send Later" again to specify the new send time.
 If you wish to cancel a scheduled message delivery, edit the draft and save it normally without "Send Later" (or just send it immediately, if that's what you want to do), and the scheduling information will be removed.